romland/xorzee/README.md

 ## Future stuff (and ideas)
+- be able to specify overlay over a camera (top-left, top-right, bottom-left, bottom-right)
 - store (in meta) where motion was during the recorded clip (the tricky thing is the pre-buffer here) frame 1: [ polygons... ] frame 2: ...